derekprovance/budgeting-toolkit-cli/README.md

-# Firefly III CLI
+# Firefly III CLI with Claude Integration

-A opinionated command-line interface (CLI) for interacting with the Firefly III Personal Finance Manager API.
-This CLI allows you to perform various budget related operations.
+A powerful command-line interface (CLI) for interacting with both the Firefly III Personal Finance Manager API and Claude AI for intelligent financial analysis.
+This CLI allows you to perform various budget-related operations with AI-enhanced capabilities.

 ## Features

 - Secure authentication using client certificates and API tokens
-- Fetch all accounts from your Firefly III instance
-- Create new transactions
+- Intelligent financial analysis powered by Claude AI
+- Batch processing support for multiple operations
+- Configurable retry mechanisms and concurrent request handling
 - Extensible architecture for adding more commands

 ## Prerequisites